rowlandcoping/smokingbuns/TESTING.md

 ([back to top](#testing-documentation))

 _"Mobile Functionality: ...
 They need the site to look just as good on their mobile devices whilst retaining full functionality."_\
-The site was build mobile upwards, starting in all cases with a 360px screen width and then adjusting upwards to desktop screen sizes.
+The site has been built mobile upwards, starting in all cases with a 360px screen width and then adjusting upwards to desktop screen sizes.
 This is reflected in some of the design choices - for example to keep the site clean there are no transitions or features that would not be functional on mobile.

 ![image](assets/images/testing/sizes.jpg)

 _"Easy to Navigate...
 Links to various areas of the site should be obvious, responsive and consistent."_\
-The navigation is clear and obvious on all device sizes, with additional immediacy through having no additional widgets to open.
+The navigation is clear and obvious on all device sizes, with additional immediacy through having no widgets to open.
 The navigation is the core of the site.

 ![image](assets/images/testing/buns-menu.jpg)